We’ve been around for a long time. In fact, we can chart our history all the way back to 1890 when Kay & Company was founded.

 80 years in home shopping, coupled with different ways to spread the cost, gave us an edge in the impending digital age.
 With this as our shareholders’ focus, the business was transformed over the following decade into a digital retailer.
 We sold our stores, merged our old-fashioned catalogue brands, redesigned processes and improved the experience for our customers.

-With our department store range of famous brands, data and technology capabilities, and unique financial services products, we are ideally placed to deliver on our purpose – to make good things easily accessible to more people.
+With our range of famous brands, data and technology capabilities, and unique financial services products, we are ideally placed to deliver on our purpose – to make good things easily accessible to more people.
 You can read more about that here.